zenotech/netcdf-c/docs/compression.md

   name of the compression method: "zip", "bzip2", etc.
 - NC_COMPRESSION_MAX_PARAMS -- define the maximum number of
   parameters that can be provided to the compression method.
-  This must be the max of the NC_NELEMS_XXX in nc4compress.h.
+  This must be the max of the NC_NELEMS_XXX in netcdf_compress.h.
 - NC_COMPRESSION_MAX_DIMS -- define the max number of dimensions
   that all allowed for any of the compression schemes.
 This is currently less than NC_MAX_VAR_DIMS for implementation